 Canberra might not be as familiar to you as Sydney or Melbourne, but it’s an incredible city with plenty to offer.
-Here are a few reasons why you should consider Australia’s capital as your place of study.
+Here are a few of the most awesome reasons to consider living and studying in Canberra.

-2. It’s one of Australia’s most affordable ‘top cities’
+2. Canberra is one of Australia’s most affordable ‘top cities’

-Perhaps owing to Canberra’s very large university sector, Canberrans are “twice as likely to hold post-graduate qualifications than Australians outside the capital”.
-Canberra also houses “the highest proportion of people who have completed year 12 studies, or an equivalent”.
-This makes Canberra a pretty academic city – in other words, the perfect place to study.
+Perhaps owing to Canberra’s large university sector, Canberrans are “twice as likely to hold post-graduate qualifications than Australians outside the capital.”
+Canberra also houses “the highest proportion of people who have completed year 12 studies, or an equivalent,” making Canberra an extremely academic city and the perfect place to study.

 4. Canberra has plenty of on-campus accommodation